This is a temporary scheme designed to help employers retain their employees and protect the UK economy

 You do not need to have participated in the Coronavirus Job Retention Scheme to apply for JSS.
 Any business can apply.

-Importantly this scheme cannot be used when making redundancies or during notice period.
+Importantly this scheme cannot be used when making redundancies or during the notice period.

 Job Retention Scheme FAQs